CreativeSDK/web-getting-started-samples/creative-cloud-files-api/guide/creative-cloud-files-api.md

 console.log(result.data);

-/* 1) Download the first asset in the folder */ downloadCCAssetRendition(params.path, result.data[0].name);
+/* 1) Download the first asset in the folder */ downloadCCAssetRendition(result.path);
 ```

-Here, `result.data[0].name` is the file name of the first asset in the folder.
+Here, `result.path` is the path of the first asset in the folder.

-If you have followed along with the code, you should be able to press the `#get-cc-folder-assets` button to download and display the first asset in the `/files/My CSDK App test` folder in Creative Cloud.
+If you have followed along with the code, and you have uploaded an asset already, you should be able to click the `#get-cc-folder-assets` button to download and display the first asset in the `/files/My CSDK App test` folder in Creative Cloud.

+While this is a very simple and contrived example for the sake of demonstration, you can find a more robust example in our [GitHub repo](https://github.com/CreativeSDK/web-getting-started-samples).

 ### Requesting a specific rendition type